dj95/zjstatus/README.md

   <br><br>
   The goal of this statusbar is to provide a highly customizable and extensible statusbar for zellij.
 Single modules can be formatted separately.
 Due to the widget structure new modules can be created with ease.

+  As an addition, this repsitory contains *zjframes* which can be used to toggle pane frames based on different conditions even without loading *zjstatus*, e.g. when using the default status bars.
 </p>

 ![Screenshot of the statusbar](./assets/demo.png)